 What is the Life Expectancy of the Great Danebull?

-However, some of these dogs have been known to inherit health issues from the Great Dane which can lead to a premature death around 10 or 11 years old.
+However, some of these dogs have been known to inherit health issues from the Great Dane which can lead to premature death around 10 or 11 years old.

 Intelligence, Temperament and Personality Traits of the Great Danebull